 Nearly half of all rare diseases are neurological.
 The prevalence of central nervous system impacts is particularly profound among children, with more than 90% of pediatric rare conditions having major associated neurological effects.
 Earlier and more accurate diagnosis among children, adolescents and adults with CNS conditions is a critical need, as delays in diagnosis and corresponding missed opportunities to treat an individual or participate in a clinical trial can have significant and often irreversible impacts on outcomes and quality of life.

-The Patient Identification, Inclusion & Engagement for Central Nervous System Conditions (PIE4CNS) Initiative, being launched in partnership with the Child Neurology Foundation and other partners, aims to address critical gaps in identifying, diagnosing, and developing treatments for rare neurological conditions.
+The Patient Identification, Inclusion & Engagement for Central Nervous System Conditions (PIE4CNS) Initiative aims to address key gaps in identifying, diagnosing, and developing treatments for rare neurological/CNS conditions.

-Improving diagnosis, inclusiveness and engagement in research, clinical trials and access to diagnostic tools and expertise for rare CNS disorders has the potential to significantly accelerate development of urgently needed treatments, such as gene therapies, and improve outcomes for much of the rare disease community.
+Improving diagnosis, inclusiveness and engagement in research, clinical trials and access to diagnostic tools, genetic counseling, and medical expertise for rare CNS disorders has the potential to significantly accelerate development of urgently needed treatments, such as gene therapies, and improve outcomes for much of the rare disease community.

-We welcome the participation and support of other organizations focused on progress for rare neurological conditions, including patient groups, research institutions, centers of excellence and industry.
-If you’re interested in learning more, please contact [email protected]
+We welcome the participation and support of other organizations focused on progress for rare neurological conditions, including patient groups, research institutions, centers of excellence and industry, as we move together into the action phase of this rare neurological initiative.

 Rare neurological patients, caregivers, & healthcare providers: we need your input!
 Please complete our survey to help us to improve the diagnostic journey, research, drug development and treatment for rare disease patients with neurological conditions.
 The first 50 clinicians and first 100 patients to complete the survey will receive an Amazon gift card!